 While Shenny’s gathering craft supplies, Kids Trail Mascot Ridge is on the hunt for acorns.
 Ridge loves his history and heritage, but he also wants to make history.
 That’s why he’s collecting acorns for the Virginia Department of Forestry.

 VDOF grows more than a dozen species of hardwood seedlings at the Augusta Forestry Center.
 The seedlings produced are sold to Virginia landowners, typically to reforest open lands.
-Turn your acorns in at your nearest Forestry office or mail them in to the August Forestry Center by October 16.
+Turn your acorns in at your nearest Forestry office or mail them in to the Augusta Forestry Center.

 More Ways to Spend Fall Family Time